MLMogford/MLMogford.github.io/index.md

     - International relations research and event organisation (2015 Boyer Lecture) at the Peking University Australian Studies Centre
     - CS masters at Tsinghua University

+My CV, outlining my broad experiences and qualifications can be found [here](cv).

 Read more about my [research](research).

 I also have some recommended material for anyone interested in [China](china-index).